ballerina-platform/ballerina-distribution/examples/panics/panics.md

 # Panics

-Ballerina distinguishes normal errors from abnormal errors.
-(E.g., A programming bug or out of memory.)
+Ballerina distinguishes normal errors from abnormal errors (e.g., a programming bug or an out-of-memory error).
 Normal errors are handled by returning error values.
 Abnormal errors are handled using the panic statement.
 Abnormal errors should typically result in immediate program termination.
-A panic has an associated error value.
-Since program terminates, it is not needed to include error type in function return like in `check` expression
+Panic has an associated error value.
+Since the program terminates, it is not needed to include the error type in the function return like in the `check` expression.

-E.g., A programming bug or out of memory.
-A panic has an associated error value.
+E.g., A programming bug or an out-of-memory error.
+Panic has an associated error value.

 ::: code panics.bal :::